-Highest recovery rate: It has one of the highest recovery rates since it utilizes 4 different attack modes to make password recovery possible even when you don't know what the password could be.
+Highest recovery rate of 100%: It has one of the highest recovery rates since it utilizes 4 different attack modes to make password recovery possible even when you don't know what the password could be.

 To remove restrictions on the Excel workbook, the following simple step by step guide will show you how.

 Step 1: Install Passper for Excel on your computer and then launch the program.
 On the main window, click on "Remove Restrictions" and then click "Add" to import the Excel workbook that you want to work with.